Dheatly23/godot-wasm/example/README.md

 ## Initialization

 Due to issues, the addons are NOT included in repository.
 You must build it yourself, or use `cargo make deploy_example` to do it automatically.
+It also builds the webassembly modules.

 ## Content

-There are many example:
+Once you open the project, there is a sidebar on the right.
+Move mouse to there to open it.
+There are many examples to choose from:

-* `hello-wasm`
+* Hello World

-  Hello world from WebAssembly.
+  Simple hello world module (`hello.wasm`).

-  Here you can learn how to load module, instantiate, and bind with Godot methods.
+* Host Bindings

-* `epoch-interruption`
+  Example of using host functions to make a callback from WebAssembly.

-  Showcase using epoch interruption to limit WebAssembly execution and preventing infinite loop.
+  The host expose a write function to send a text to logger.
+You can modify the rust module (`host-bindings`) and recompile (`cargo make deploy_wasm`) to change it's output.

-* `connect-4`
+* Double Pendulum

-  Simple connect 4 game with robot as WASM module.
-Provided with a stub robot, which you can replace with your own robot.
+  Showcasing the ability of WebAssembly to do complex calculation, this example simulates the double pendulum model.

-* `instance-thread-pool`
+* Connect 4

-  Using thread pool to offload intensive WASM execution from main thread.
+  This example shows how to integrate WebAssembly into a robot.
-  Also provides some protection against unresponsive code.
+  The provided robot is a dummy one, so you can change it in it's corresponding rust module (`connect-4`).
+The robot is given 60 seconds to think, to prevent infinite loop.
+The robot is also ran under separate thread to prevent locking the main thread.

 ## Licensing

-Unless otherwise noted, all scripts are licensed under Apache-2.0.
+Unless otherwise noted, all script/code are licensed under Apache-2.0.